CorruptComputer/ProtonDB-Tags/README.md

 ### Contributing

-If you run into any issues please attach the output from the script to your issue, along with the sharedconfig.vdf file which was selected.

 All feedback is welcome and appreciated!
 Please make an issue if you have any ideas or feedback, I would love to hear them!

 If you would like to make a PR all I ask is that you are also open to feedback on your written code.

 ### Troubleshooting

-If you are finding that only some of your Proton compatible games are being categorized try this:
+If you are finding that not all of your games are being categorized try adding the `--fetch-games` flag to the script.
-1. Select all of the uncategorized games in your library
-2. Right click -> Add to -> ProtonDB Ranking: 7 Borked
-3. File -> Exit Steam to force it to write all of your games to the sharedconfig.vdf file
-4. Try running the script again
+This will require you to provide a Steam API Key, and the script will walk you through getting it setup.
+With this the script will be able to read the Steam API directly to pull a list of the games on your account.
+Any games that are found to be missing from the local `sharedconfig.vdf` will be added there and should be categories as expected.

 Please keep in mind that most Linux Native games will not be categorized without the `--check-native` flag, as ProtonDB doesn't return anything for them.

+---

 If you get an error which looks like this:
 ```